hannibal002/SkyHanni/docs/discord_roles.md

 - **Admin**
     - Only the most trusted members.
-    - Full control over the discord server, manages role assignments.
+    - Full control over the Discord server, manages role assignments.
 - **Staff**
     - Legacy role with broad permissions.
 May be merged into Admin in the future.